 Hiking to Everest Base Camp is one of the most epic things I’ve ever done in my life.
-It took my over a month after arriving home for me to process the trip and and get back into the swing of normal life.
+It took me over a month after arriving home for me to process the trip and get back into the swing of normal life.

 Everything at home seems to be too much.
 Too overwhelming.
-Too loud.
-Too fast.
+Very loud.
+And everything moves too fast.
 On the trail everything is simple, calm, and you’re only doing the necessities.

 I had no idea what to expect when hiking to Everest Base Camp.
 I did plenty of research on safety, training, and what to bring, but the day to day schedule I tried not to look at it too much as I like to go with the flow when I hike.